Navigating GDPR Compliance: Guide for Small Businesses

 a.
 Collection and Processing

-A contract must be complied with; the data subject must provide their informed permission, or an organization’s legitimate interest that presents the least danger to the rights of data subjects must exist.
+A contract must be complied with; the data subject must provide their informed consent, or an organization’s legitimate interest that poses the least risk to the rights of data subjects must exist.

 b.
 Consent